Tag Archive for: Morris County

 Ready to schedule?
 Don’t leave your health to chance.
 Call or Text Phil at 201-888-4630 to schedule a professional 48-hour Continuous Radon Monitor test as part of your home inspection.

-Buying a brand-new home in a beautiful community like Mason Ridge in Denville, NJ is exciting, but “new” doesn’t always mean “perfect.”
+If you are buying a home at Mason Ridge, a New Construction Inspection Denville NJ is essential to find defects before you close.
 At Craftsman Home Inspection Services, we recently performed a pre-closing inspection on a new Pulte Homes model and found several critical defects that the builder’s own quality control missed.

 While the community is a commuter’s paradise in Morris County, our inspection proved that even premium townhomes need a second set of eyes before you sign the closing papers.